DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 ### 12 - Named Discrete Distributions {-}

-1) Recognize and setup for use common discrete distributions (Uniform, Binomial, Poisson, Hypergeometric) to include parameters, assumptions, and moments.
+1) Recognize and set up for use common discrete distributions (Uniform, Binomial, Poisson, Hypergeometric) to include parameters, assumptions, and moments.

 2) Use `R` to calculate probabilities and quantiles involving random variables with common discrete distributions.